- Commissioner’s Office

 - Crisis Intervention Team Training

-- Division of Intellectual disAbility Services
+- Intellectual disAbility Services

-- Division of Administration, Finance, and Quality
+- Administration, Finance, and Quality

 - Behavioral Health and Justice Division